6 classic cocktail ideas and their exciting history

 - Angostura bitters

 To prepare a good Pisco Sour, vigorously shake all the ingredients except the bitters with some ice in a shaker.
-Strain the mixture into a glass and add the bitters and a lemon zest garnish before serving.
+Strain the mixture into a glass preferably a wide bottom one like the Norlan whiskey glass.
+Add the bitters and a lemon zest garnish before serving.

 The most common theory on the origin of the Martini comes from the town of Martinez, California.
 According to historians and locals, the cocktail was invented in the mid-1800s during the gold rush era.
 A miner, wishing to celebrate his luck in his search for gold, is said to have asked for champagne at a local bar to mark the occasion.
 The barman, not having any, insisted on creating a cocktail with the ingredients available at the time: gin, vermouth, bitters, maraschino liqueur and lemon.